 5.00 pm: We headed for the Dog & Duck on Frith Street for a pre-concert drink, before standing in the queue waiting for the doors of Ronnie Scott’s jazz club to open:

 We were there (again) to hear the Chick Corea Trio on this occasion, and enjoy dinner together.
 What an extraordinary display of watertight musicianship.
-These were three guys of conspicuous ability (a gross understatement), who’d been playing together for decades and had developed an almost telepathetic connection between their creative minds.
+These were three guys of conspicuous ability (a gross understatement), who’d been playing together for decades, and had developed an almost telepathic connection between their creative minds.
 We had a gas; and I had a superb Ronnie’s Burger.
 9.15 pm: My son and I made our way back onto the streets of London and homeward, feeling cool (in the 60s sense of that word) and enthusing as only jazzers do as we travelled: